AndZRi/gesture-drawing/README.md

 2. Get your shuffled images slideshow with your time interval!

+3. also the window is always-on-top by default

 ## if you have smartscreen invoked, just download the zip version
 ## or compile by yourself, i basically have already put everything you need